-You can use the play-and-cache feature to cache a video file locally when the video is being played.
-When you play the video again, ApsaraVideo Player uses the locally cached file for playback without requesting for the video online.
+You can use the play-and-cache feature to cache a video to your on-premises machine when the video is being played.
+When you play the video again, ApsaraVideo Player uses the cached file for playback without requesting for the video online.

-You can set the download path, maximum download size (in MB), and maximum allowed download duration (in seconds) for a single video.
+You can set the download path, maximum download size, and maximum allowed download duration for a single video.
 The unit of the maximum download size is MB and that of the maximum allowed download duration is seconds.

 - The play-and-cache feature only caches videos that are fully played.
-If you execute a seek action during playback, the video cannot be cached.
-This feature is applicable to scenarios where you need to loop the playback of a short video.
+If you perform seeking during playback, the video cannot be cached.
+This feature applies to loop playback of short videos.

 - The play-and-cache feature must be enabled before the prepare method is called.